renatoathaydes/jbuild/README.md

   not related to dependency resolution (which are needed by JBuild to resolve Java artifacts), are not expected to be added to JBuild.
 For example, Maven profiles and system dependencies will probably never be supported by JBuild.

+## Code-level dependencies

+JBuild can detect dependencies between Java types in a given classpath.

+Currently implemented detections:

+- [x] direct references to a Java type (class, interface, enum).
+- [ ] references to a Java type via extension (`implements` and `extends`).
+- [x] references to a field.
+- [x] references to a method by direct invocation.
+- [x] references to a method via `MethodHandle` (used a lot with the stream API).
+- [ ] indirect type references via generics (if the type is actually used, it's detected by the other features).

 ## CLI